 One of the most recognizable examples of shielded wire in association with your guitar, is the cable.
 If you’ve been playing the guitar for a while, you are probably well aware that the longer your guitar cable is, the muddier your tone will be.
 The closeness of the core and shield wires causes a capacitance, or high-end loss.
 This same type of capacitance can also occur in the insulated wire you use in your guitar.

 The thinner the insulation between the core and the shield wires, the higher the capacitance.
 The higher the capacitance, the greater the loss will be with high-end frequencies.
 So, for our consideration of how to use shielded guitar wire, we have to remember that the shielding in the wire we will use in our instrument is much thinner than the one in our cable, which means the capacitance will be higher.
 In fact, the capacitance can be as much as twice as high in our insulated wire, resulting in a significant amount of high-end loss per foot, often more than two times that of a guitar cable.

-However, we are only going to be using a few inches of insulated wire at most and not the several feet that we employ in a guitar cable.
-The resulting high-end loss will be minimal, but it will be more than plain wire, so it is something you should consider before making the switch.
+However, we’re only going to be using a few inches of insulated wire at most, opposed to the several feet often used in a guitar cable.
+The resulting high-end loss will be minimal, but it will be more than plain wire, so it’s something to consider before making the switch.